Visibly Fair Mechanisms: Achieving Distributional Objectives

-The intuition for the definition above is simple.
+Starting from any feasible, upper-bound-respecting partial assignment of the other officers, officer $i$ can always be placed at some state $s^*$ without violating capacity or any modular upper-bound relevant to her type.\footnote{The empty partial assignment ($J = \emptyset$) is included in the quantifier, so the condition has bite even when no full respecting allocation exists.} The intuition for the definition above is simple.
 Regardless of which capacities or collection of upper-bounds bind, there will always be a compatible state for every remaining officer.
 That is, while matching officers one at a time, modular upper-bounds can restrict \textit{where} officers are matched, but \textit{not whether} they are matched.
-Since it relies on the particular number of agents of each type in $I$, it allows for interesting and practical constraints, as we will show in examples that will follow.\footnote{Notice that it is crucial that the definition depends on the profile of types of officers.
+Since it relies on the particular number of agents of each type in $I$, it allows for interesting and practical constraints, as we will show in examples that will follow.
+In \Cref{app:seq-solvency} we verify sequential solvency for all the examples in the paper that rely on modular upper-bounds.\footnote{Notice that it is crucial that the definition depends on the profile of types of officers.
 Otherwise, the upper-bounds would have to be satisfied when all agents have the same type, making only bounds that never bind compatible with not leaving officers unmatched.}

 \begin{example} Consider a problem with five states \(S=\{s_1,s_2,s_3,s_4,s_5\}\), each having capacity \(q_s=1\).
 There are two officer types: \(t_1\) and \(t_2\). \begin{itemize}

 \item For type \(t_1\), the upper-bound system is